klutz920/Bayes-Correlation-Test/README.md

 Supply the (i) counts and (ii) target variable from the same group.
 The function can only run one group at a time so be sure to subset your data by group.
 This will be updated later to handle multiple groups.

-(i) Counts: a matrix of count data.
+(i) Counts (Y): a matrix of count data.
 The rows must be samples; columns are taxa or other feature.

-(ii) Target: a vector of real-valued data that will be tested for correlation with each taxa.
+(ii) Target (X): a vector of real-valued data that will be tested for correlation with each taxa.

 ```
-res <- BayesDMC_cpp(counts, target, store = T)
+res <- BayesDMC_cpp(Y, X, store = T)
 ```

 ## Output of BayesDMC